- Group: Freshwater

 Bichir are carnivores and thrive on meaty foods such as shrimp, mussels and baitfish.
 Bichir use their sense of smell to locate food and sometimes can be late to discover their feed.
 Attention should be paid to ensure that bichirs in a community aquarium get their fair share of food.

 Adult bichirs are primarily bottom dwellers but will often shoot up towards the surface to breathe in air.

 The task of breeding bichirs is a highly demanding task which may sometimes take months of planning.
 Bichirs can also be highly aggressive towards new mates and can start fight each other.
-Their courtship dance is said to be a long and elaborate series of twists and high speed dashes.
+Their courtship dance is a long and elaborate series of twists and high speed dashes.
 It is virtually unheard of for bichirs to breed in the home aquarium.